 2. Dish washing liquid: apply to inside of visor and let it dry.
 Wipe clean with dry cloth.
 Should be as effective as the shaving cream.
 Haven't tried it myself.

 3. Pinlock: damp absorbing plastic that you need to screw on to your visor.
-Seems like a more permanent solution.
-You need to drill two holes in your 100€ visor which can scare some people.
-Check out the WebBikeWorld review for this piece of kit.
+Seems like a

 4. Fog City or ProGrip visor inserts.
 See the WebBikeWorld review.
 Some say that damp builds up like an oil film when breathing heavily (read: not perfect, might as well stick with shaving cream)